wso2/choreo-samples/appointment-management/appointment-service/readme.md

 ### Step 01: Create the service component

 1. Fork the repository
-2. Create a Service component using `NodeJS` buildpack and link the `appointment-management/appointment-service` directory
+2. Create a Service component using `NodeJS` buildpack with language version `20.x.x` and link the `appointment-management/appointment-service` directory

 ### Step 02: Create a database connection

 1. In the left navigation menu, click `Dependencies` and then click `Connections`.
 2. Click `Database` Card to create a database connection
 3. Click on the database you want to connect to.
-4. Enter a `database_connection` as the name and description for connection.
+4. Enter `database_connection` as the name and description for connection.
 5. Under Environment Configuration, select credentials for each database and databases for each environment.

 ### Step 03: Consume the created database connection